Efforts to impeach Andrew Johnson

-During his presidency, Andrew Johnson, the 17th president of the United States, saw multiple efforts during his presidency to impeach him, culminating in his formal impeachment on February 24, 1868, which was followed by a Senate impeachment trial in which he was acquitted by one vote.
+During his presidency, Andrew Johnson (the 17th president of the United States) saw multiple efforts during his presidency to impeach him, culminating in his formal impeachment on February 24, 1868, which was followed by a Senate impeachment trial in which he was acquitted by one vote.

 The Radical branch of the Republican Party was eager to impeach Johnson long before the moderates in the party were willing to.
 After a number of efforts to impeach Johnson failed, the House Committee on the Judiciary was authorized in January 1867 to run the first formal impeachment inquiry, which lasted until November.
 This inquiry saw the committee initially vote 4–5 against supporting impeachment in June 1867, reversing course in November 1867 with a 5–4 recommendation for impeachment.
 Despite this recommendation, the House voted 57–108 against impeachment on December 7, 1867.
 On January 25, 1868, a second impeachment inquiry was launched.
 After a February 13, 1868 committee vote to table an impeachment resolution, impeachment momentarily appeared unlikely.

 After Johnson appeared to violate the Tenure of Office Act on February 21, 1868, the United States House of Representatives voted to impeach him on February 24, 1868.
 He was acquitted by the United States Senate in the subsequent impeachment trial.

 Background

 Andrew Johnson became president on April 15, 1865, ascending to the office following the assassination of his presidential predecessor Abraham Lincoln.
 While Lincoln had been a Republican, Johnson, his vice president, was a Democrat, the two of them having run on a unity ticket in the 1864 United States presidential election.

 Even while he was vice-president, there was at least some serious consideration given to the prospect of using impeachment to remove Johnson from that office.
-After Johnson's drunken behavior at the second inauguration of Abraham Lincoln (where Johnson was first sworn in as vice president), Senator Charles Sumner considered seeking to persuade members of House of the Representatives to pursue an impeachment, of the then-vice president.
+After Johnson's drunken behavior at the second inauguration of Abraham Lincoln (where Johnson was first sworn in as vice president), Senator Charles Sumner considered seeking to persuade members of the House of Representatives to pursue an impeachment, of the then-vice president.
 Sumner went as far as researching precedent on federal impeachment.

 Under the Presidential Succession Act of 1792, the next in line of succession was the President pro tempore of the Senate, Sen. Benjamin Wade.